 - a) The University will review the performance of Faculty Members annually.
-Performance reviews will cover the period April 1st to March 31st and will be based on annual Faculty workplans.
-The purpose of these performance reviews is to assist Faculty Members in determining how they are progressing in achieving the expected standard of performance, to offer guidance for improvement should they not be achieving the expected standard, and to assist the Dean and the University with decisions respecting such questions as salary progression, employment and promotion. - b) On April 15th of each year, Faculty Members will submit an annual report to their School Director (or equivalent) detailing their activities, outputs, and achievements in relation to their workplans for the relevant reporting year.
-School Directors (or equivalent) will use this report as the basis for providing the Dean with a draft performance review for each Faculty Member in their unit.
-The Faculty Member can choose to include his own initial annual report in his Official Personnel File (OPF) each year.
-School Directors (or equivalent) will submit these annual reports to their Deans. - c) Faculty Members on maternity leave, parental leave, compassionate care and bereavement leave, court leave, sick leave, or leave for unusual circumstances over the period of April 15th are not required to submit their annual reports during the term of the leave, but would have to complete them no later than 30 days after their return. - In preparing the draft performance review, the School Director (or equivalent) shall d) use the Faculty Member's annual report, workplan and any other information deemed relevant to an assessment of the Faculty Member's performance for the review period.
+Performance reviews will cover the period April 1st to March 31st and will be based on annual Faculty workplans and any other information deemed relevant to an assessment of the Faculty Member's performance for the review period.
+The purpose of these performance reviews is: - to assist Faculty Members in determining how they are progressing in achieving the expected standard of performance; - ii) to offer guidance for improvement should they not be achieving the expected standard, and;

+- iii) to assist the Dean and the University with decisions respecting such questions as salary progression, employment and promotion. - b) On April 15th of each year, Faculty Members will submit an annual report to their School Director (or equivalent) detailing their activities, outputs, and achievements in relation to their workplans for the relevant reporting year.
+School Directors (or equivalent) will use this report as the basis for providing the Dean with a draft performance review for each Faculty Member.
+The Faculty Member can choose to include their own initial annual report in their Official Personnel File (OPF) each year.
+School Directors (or equivalent) will submit these annual reports to their Deans. - c) Faculty Members on maternity leave, parental leave, compassionate care and bereavement leave, court leave, sick leave, or leave for unusual circumstances over the period of April 15th are not required to submit their annual reports during the term of the leave, but would have to complete them no later than 30 days after their return. - d) In preparing the draft performance review, the School Director (or equivalent) shall use the Faculty Member's annual report, workplan and any other information deemed relevant to an assessment of the Faculty Member's performance for the review period.
 Upon completing the draft performance review, the School Director (or equivalent) will meet and discuss the review with the Faculty Member.
 This should be done on or before May 1st.
-Following this meeting the Director may modify his draft review to reflect the discussion with the Faculty Member.
+Following this meeting, the Director may modify their draft review to reflect the discussion with the Faculty Member.
 A Faculty Member may provide additional information and/or request a meeting with the Dean at this point.
 The draft review will be forwarded to the Dean's Office by May 7th, where it will be used as the basis of the Dean's formal annual assessment of each Faculty Member.
 This assessment will be made available to each Faculty Member on or before May 21st and will include a recommendation on progression in a salary range.
 A signed copy of the review must be returned to the Dean on or before May 30th.
 A Faculty Member's signature on the assessment signifies that he has received and read the Performance Review, not that the Member necessarily agrees with its content.
-The signed agreement will be kept in the Member's OPF. - e) The Faculty Member, if he disagrees with the Dean's assessment and evaluation, can place a rebuttal memo in his OPF.

-- f) By mutual agreement between the Dean and the Faculty Member, the deadlines outlined above may be modified in response to teaching assignments or unforeseen events. - g) Annual Performance Reviews will be based on an assessment of the extent to which the Faculty Member met the performance expectations set out in his annual workplan, based on Article 24, for that year.
+The signed agreement will be kept in the Member's Official Personnel File. - e) If the Faculty Member disagrees with the Dean's assessment and evaluation, the Member can place a rebuttal memo in the Member's Official Personnel File. - f) By mutual agreement between the Dean and the Faculty Member, the deadlines outlined above may be modified in response to teaching assignments or unforeseen events. - g) Annual Performance Reviews will be based on an assessment of the extent to which the Faculty Member met the performance expectations set out in their annual workplan, based on Article 28, for that year and any other information deemed relevant to an assessment of the Faculty Member's performance for the review period.